cognitive-infrastructure/knowledge-base/meta/knowledge-base-summary.md

 - The `core-concepts/` folder contains the foundational ideas upon which Cognitive Infrastructure is built, each following a consistent format with canonical definitions, explanations of importance, and key principles.
 These files represent the "source-of-truth" for these concepts.

 - The `patterns-and-anti-patterns/` directory houses implementation patterns that preserve clarity (e.g., "Semantic Foundation") and anti-patterns that erode it (e.g., "Dashboard Theater").
 Each follows a consistent structure that includes symptoms, causes, and remedies.

+- The `diagnostics/` directory contains methodologies and tools for assessing system health, identifying architectural issues, and triangulating across multiple perspectives to create accurate understanding.

 - The `docs/canonical-source-documents/` provides comprehensive, in-depth treatments of key concepts following a six-layer structure, while `docs/source-documents/` contains epistemological sources with research and external references.